KTheodaly/Crystal-Collector/README.md

 ## What is this repo project?

-* This repo is a fun game called Crystal Collector!
+* This repo is a fun javascript powered game called Crystal Collector
-* The player will have to guess correct numbers in order to win the game.

 ## How does it work?